A Blog Cover Single Image

 What is the best olive oil to use for infusions?

 Extra virgin olive oil provides the best flavor and health benefits.
 Choose a mild or medium-intensity oil so the infusion flavors come through.
-Very robust or peppery oils can overpower delicate herb flavors.
+Very strong or peppery oils can overpower delicate herb flavors.
 Buy in bulk (gallon jugs) to reduce per-bottle costs.

 How much profit can you make selling infused olive oil?